far/camera_detect/README.md

-Camera detection app.
-Used external API for image detection.
+## 📷 Camera objects detection app

+Used periodic image capturing to make possible to run on the web
+(image streaming doesnt not work on web platform).

 ### 📦 Get deps
 ```bash